CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 - `"false"`: doesn't show the link.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-**`data-year`**: defines the year depicted by the data visualisation when the page loads.
-The value has to be a string containing the year with century as a decimal number, such as:

- `"2018"`

-If the provided value is not a valid number the datavis will default to the current year.

-For the accepted values for the years/periods please refer to the data API.

-This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.

-**`data-contribution`**: defines the contribution type depicted by the data visualisation when the page loads.
-The value has to be a string.
-Accepted values:

-- `"total"`: shows the total contributions (paid + pledge).
-- `"paid"`: shows only the paid contributions.
-- `"pledge"`: shows only the pledged values.

-If the value is not an accepted value, it defaults to `"total"`.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: